rikniitt/hackish-vagrant-lamp-stack/README.md

 `vagrant up`

 This will install new virtual machine and use *hackish_shell_provision.sh* shell script for provisioning.
-It will install apache, php and mysql.
+It will install apache, php, mysql and nodejs.
+This will propably take a while (last time checked ~20min).

 Mysql servers root password is defined in provision-script.
 You can change it if you feel like it.